Footfall: Reception

 Kirkus Reviews commented, "Overblown and largely underdone."
 It judged the novel to be "more tedious and less thoughtful" than previous joint Niven–Pournelle works, with "barely relevant" subplots and a "cumbersome cast of thousands" but praising the Fithp society as "particularly well worked-out."

 Dave Langford reviewed Footfall for White Dwarf #71, and stated that "Their flaws are blockbuster flaws: momentum takes 100 pages to build, several of the teeming characters are dispensable, and megadeaths are glossed over. [...]
 All the same, I read most of it twice and ran out of adrenalin."

-David Langford called it a "ripping yarn" but stated that it had "typical blockbuster flaws," including a slow pacing and an overly-large cast with less-than-relevant characters.
-He also noted, "The authors' enthusiasm for space weaponry comes over disturbingly strongly."
 James Nicoll found it to have "the mediocrity and tedium of a much longer novel," with a weak characterization and a scientifically-inaccurate portrayal of the effects of the asteroid's impact, but conceded that it was better than most other works in its subgenre and commended Niven for his portrayal of the Fithp.

 Footfall was nominated for the 1986 Hugo Award for Best Novel and the 1986 Locus Award for Best Science Fiction Novel, and was a No. 1 New York Times Bestseller.